serpious/qnet_intern_drdo/README.md

 # QNetwork Internship

 **22 June - 28 June** <br>
-Registration; general review and discussion of QNetwork topics and concepts:
+General review and discussion of QNetwork topics and concepts, including mathematical formalism:
 - entanglement swapping
 - fidelity purification
-- QKD protocols
+- E91 protocol; quantum teleportation
+- quantum network topology

 **29 June - 7 July** <br>
-- CHSH bottleneck routing algorithm simulation code: simulating on meshes of 10, 15, 20 and 50 nodes and analysing the results.
+- Centralized CHSH bottleneck routing algorithm code: simulating on meshes of 10, 15, 20 and 50 nodes and analysing the results.
 - Making a short literature review on routing in quantum netwoks: routing protocols, path selection policies, metrics.
 - Analysis of 50-node mesh design in CHSH algo; summarizing why purification-based routing is necessary in practical use.